msadowski/msadowski.github.io/_posts/2025-02-06-Roboticist-visits-fosdem-2025.md

 ---
 layout: post
 title: "A Roboticist Visits FOSDEM 2025"
 description: "In February 2025, we organized the first Robotics devroom at FOSDEM.
-This blog post describes my experience as a first-time FOSDEM attendee and devroom organizer."
+This blog post describes my experience as a first-time FOSDEM attendee and room organizer."
 modified: 2025-02-06
 comments: true
 tags: [Robotics]